 To facilitate working with performance history data, especially where many different history data files are to be analyzed, a special 'History Data' display can be selected by means of the HISTDATA command.
 It will show, by default, all the history data files which still have the original default filetypes and which are located on any of your currently accessed disks.
-This also includes any benchmark log files if a user or I/O device is benchmarked, and if the log is being written to disk.
+This also includes any benchmark log files if a user, I/O device, ISFC logical link, or ISFC end point is benchmarked, and if the log is being written to disk.